Theresa Jo is a Cape Town based artist whose body of work demonstrates an impressive versatility.

 Theresa is the co-founder and co-owner of Artvark Gallery which opened in Kalk Bay in 1998.

 She began her career as a jewellery maker, completing a BA in Jewellery Design at Stellenbosch University in 1982.
 After her residency at Cite' Internationale des Arts, Paris (1985 -6) she returned to Cape Town and designed the ever popular ‘Artvark Cutlery Range’.
 Theresa went on to focus on etching, ceramics, as well as steelwork design.
-Theresa designed the familiar 8 life-size 3D steelwork figures which are a permanent public installation at the Greenpoint A track, as well as the large steel wall panels at Knightsbridge, Century City.
-Her large, seated steel sculpture ‘Faan’, created for ‘Kom Sit’ in 2015 currently resides on the West Coast.
+Theresa designed the familiar 8 life-size 3D steelwork figures which are a permanent public installation at the Greenpoint Track A, as well as the large steel wall panels at Knightsbridge, Century City.
+Her large, seated steel sculpture ‘Faan’, created for ‘Kom Sit’ in 2015, a Stellenbosch Wordfees initiative, currently resides on the West Coast.

 Her approach to the materials with which she works is inherently playful and exploratory.

 Theresa is unconventional and finds that by eschewing conventional rules, new and interesting combinations and unique outcomes are revealed by means of innovation.

 The words of Joseph Campbell describe her motivation - “A profound respect for inherited forms has generally suppressed innovation.”

 With relevance to her etching and her mark-making, she appreciates how the interplay of aspects of control and the unknown inform the process.
 It is this challenge, “to move from complete chaos on your desk to a sterile environment where mishaps are fatal”, that she finds inspiring.

 Theresa follows the tenet of "Undisciplined imagination with disciplined execution”.
 This, in her view, unites the polarities of discipline - the element of uncontrollability of the monoprint and the precision of etching.